[Revised Jan. 2015]

 Section 2.
 Adherence to regulations and property rights

-It is the responsibility of vertebrate paleontologists to assist government agencies in the development of management policies and regulations pertinent to the collection of vertebrate fossils, and shall comply with those policies and regulations during and after collection.
-The necessary permits on all lands administered by federal, state, and local governments, whether domestic or foreign, must be obtained from the appropriate agency(ies) before fossil vertebrates are collected.
-Collecting fossils on private lands must be done only with the landowner's consent.
+It is the responsibility of vertebrate paleontologists to assist national government agencies in the development of management policies and regulations pertinent to the collection of vertebrate fossils, and shall comply with those policies and regulations during and after collection.
+The necessary permits on all lands administered by federal, state, and local governments must be obtained from the appropriate agency(ies) before fossil vertebrates are collected.
+Collecting fossils on private lands must be done only with the landowner's explicit consent.

 Section 3.
 Fossil preparation